Recycle Cooking Oil into Fuel and Prevent Costly Sewer Clogs

 This problem was on SCARCE’s radar so in 2013, we began working to create a solution for DuPage County residents.
 What started as a one-day cooking oil collection event expanded to several year-round collection locations.

 Cooking Oil Today, Fuel Tomorrow

 Liquids do not belong in the trash, which makes it tricky to dispose of vegetable oils (ie those not solid at room temperature).
-Lucky for folks in and around DuPage County, there are seven year round locations that collect used liquid cooking oil.
+Lucky for folks in and around DuPage County, there are nine year round locations that collect used liquid cooking oil.
 Additionally, a handful of towns continue to offer one-day collection points the Saturday after Thanksgiving.
 These collections take the used cooking oil and convert it into biodiesel.
 Some of the benefits are:

 - Biodiesel is cleaner burning than petroleum diesel

 - Some collection points make and use the biodiesel on-site – ultra local energy!

 Hang on to your used liquid cooking oil.
 Allow it to cool, pour it into a container with a lid and bring it to a drop off location.
 We recommend holding onto the container it came in for this purpose.